 What can happen to me?

-If you are in violation of the Code, sanctions can range from a disciplinary reprimand (a written warning) up to loss of housing or suspension and expulsion for more serious or repeat violations.
-Often times there are additional sanctions issued including an alcohol education module, service hours, fines or other projects.
-These must be completed as well or there may be further consequences.
-Academic integrity violations could result in failure for the course or the assignment.
+If you are in violation of the Code, sanctions can range from a disciplinary reprimand (a written warning) or suspension and expulsion for more serious or repeat violations.
+Also, there are additional educational sanctions that could be assigned dependent on the case.
 If you are not in violation or charges are withdrawn, there would be no sanctions and no conduct record.